What is entropion?

 Outlook / Prognosis

-Most people who receive treatment for entropion before it damages the eye have a good prognosis.
-Surgery usually resolves the problem.
-People typically do not have discomfort after surgery.
-Entropion rarely returns after surgical treatment.
+Most people who receive treatment for entropion before it causes eye damage have a good outcome.
+Entropion surgery usually resolves the problem, and the condition rarely returns.

-Contact your doctor if your eyelid turns inward.
-Even if the eyelid does not appear to turn inward, seek medical treatment if you feel like something is constantly in your eye.
+Contact your healthcare provider if your eyelid turns inward.
+Even if your eyelid doesn’t appear to turn inward, seek medical treatment if you feel like something is constantly in your eye.

 If you have entropion, you may want to ask your doctor: